EN

 Explore Samarkand

-Home Resort Explore Samarkand
+Home Complex Explore Samarkand

 Samarkand is one of the world's oldest cities: its history goes back 2,750 years.
 Samarkand was the capital of several countries, an economic and cultural center of the region, as well as a key checkpoint of the Great Silk Road from China to Europe.
 What places in Samarkand and other cities of Uzbekistan are worth visiting for each tourist?